A grain of salt in the eternity of the pharaohs

 The salt of mystery

-While the enigma of water has now been solved, the enigma of salt is still a mystery: how can we explain its presence in this arid desert zone?
+While the enigma of water has now been solved, the enigma of salt is still a mystery: how can we explain its presence in this arid, desert area?
 When the aquifers are close to the sea, as in Mauguio, for example, we observe a phenomenon known as "biseau salé".
-In other words, seawater , which is denser than freshwater, gradually seeps under the water table, but here we're too far from the sea for this to happen," explains Séverin Pistre.
+In other words, seawater, which is denser than freshwater, gradually seeps under the water table, but here we're too far from the sea for this to happen," explains Séverin Pistre.

 Other hypotheses include the ancient presence of this salt water, which could have been trapped millennia ago, or a phenomenon linked to evaporation.
-"With our colleagues from the Géosciences Montpellier laboratory, we are carrying out geochemical analyses of the isotopes contained in this salt water to try and determine its origin.
+"With our colleagues from the Géosciences Montpellier laboratory, we are carrying out geochemical analyses of the isotopes contained in these salt waters to try to determine their origin.
 We still need to dig deeper," concludes the researcher.
 Proof that, even in the 21st century, the mysteries of the Pharaohs have lost none of their salt.

 *Hydrosciences Montpellier (UM - CNRS - IRD)